Detailed content of our market study

 The protection class corresponding to the sun's filtering capacity must be indicated with or on each pair of glasses.
 According to standard NF EN ISO *****-* ****, concerning sunglasses for general use, published by the AFNOR group, there are five categories classified on a scale from * to *, according to the increasing percentage of light filtered:

-Category * does not protect against solar UV, and is reserved for comfort and aesthetics; category * is associated with a cloud symbol; Categories * and * are suitable for attenuated and medium solar luminosity; category * is associated with the symbol of a cloud partially hiding the sun; category * is associated with a cloudless sun, with * rays; Only categories * or * are suitable for cases of strong or exceptional solar luminosity (***).
+Category * does not protect against solar UV, and is reserved for comfort and aesthetics; category * is associated with a cloud symbol; Categories * and * are suitable for attenuated and medium solar luminosity; category * is associated with the symbol of a cloud partially hiding the sun; category * is associated with a cloudless sun, with * rays; Only categories * or * are adapted to cases of strong or exceptional solar luminosity (***).

 6 Positioning the players